+Figure 8.
+The correction factor versus p.

-Interestingly, although we determined the correction factor simply from the average transfer time, the correction factor appears closely tied to the entire cumulative transfer distributions.
-Indeed, if we consider the distribution curve for 1024 packets and loss episode parameter p = 0.05 from Figure 7, but rescale all the transfer times downward for all of the models (besides the Bernoulli model) according to the appropriate correction factor, then the distributions themselves are remarkably close, as seen in Figures 9, 10, and 11.
+times downward for all of the models (besides the Bernoulli model) according to the appropriate correction factor, then the distributions themselves are remarkably close, as seen in Figures 9, 10, and 11.
 Hence our initial determination that the distribution curves have the same shape has now taken a concrete form: the difference between pairs of models can be succinctly summarized by a single number, the correction factor.